markizano/ytffmpeg/blog/Markizano.NET/ModernProblemsInAWorldOfToday.md

 disbursed, I don't see an issue with

 # Conclusion
+Look, I get it -- this is a lot to take in, there's a lot more to research.
+There needs to be an additional installment to this as more data is collected and more things are actually done in these areas.
+I cannot do this alone, but I also cannot scour for every resource on this alone either.
+Let's see if we can turn some gears in this direction.
+I am willing to put a company behind it and stand behind that company for this.

 My conslusion from all of this is it stems from the hatred of the self and the pain of the self that we all endure.
 We don't cultivate environments where it's easy to love the self, let alone take care of it.
 I speak these terms from the stance of "Do unto others as you would have them do unto you."